 The industry, audience demographics, and audience size we used to set your benchmarks.
 Click your settings to change your industry.

 How your email campaign compares

 A bar graph that shows how your email campaign measures against your average email campaign, as well as the average campaign of your peers.
 Click the Open Rate, Click Rate, and Unsubscribes tabs to switch between different types of data.

-A tip to improve campaign performance.
-This varies, depending on your open, click, and unsubscribe rates.
+A data-driven tip to improve campaign performance.